-Since we began our investigation into mass shootings following the attack in Aurora, Colorado, in July 2012, we've heard from numerous readers, academic researchers, legislative aides, law enforcement officials, and others wanting access to our full data set.
-Here it is below, including links to sources where available.
+Since we began our investigation into mass shootings following the attack in Aurora, Colorado, in July 2012, we've heard from numerous readers, academic researchers, legislative aides, law enforcement officials, and others wanting access to our full dataset.
+We have published it below, including links to sources.
 You can also download this data in CSV, XLS, or TXT formats, or click here for the full Google spreadsheet view.
 (The embedded version below does not support expanding the cells to see the full text in some places, but you can access it these other ways.)

-Update, 2/27/13: We've dug up additional information on the shooters' weapons, now reflected in the data set below.
+Update, February 13, 2013: We've gathered additional information on the shooters' weapons, now reflected in the dataset below.
 More details and our updated analysis are in this story.
-For additional context and analysis from the investigation, click here, and for our full special report on gun laws, the NRA, and mass shootings, click here.
+For additional context and analysis from the investigation, click here, and for our full special report on gun laws and mass shootings, click here.